 Skagit Valley #61987b Purchase

 Every December when I put together these yearly photo highlights I’m somewhat uncertain of which images to include*.
-On one hand I want to share my most creatively and technically successful photos.
-But on the other hand I also want to share photos of memorable moments, which may not hold any appeal to others.
-Fortunately many of the following images represent both viewpoints.
-In fact nearly all of them hold a very deep emotional bond to me, and they will always stand out as powerful memories to a year filled with turning point
+On one hand, I want to share my most creatively and technically successful photos.
+But on the other hand, I also want to share photos of memorable moments, which may not hold any appeal to others.
+Fortunately, many of the following images represent both viewpoints.
+In fact, nearly all of them hold a very deep emotional bond with me, and they will always stand out as powerful memories of a year filled with turning points.

 *Update: If you enjoyed viewing these images please check out BW Photo Highlights 2018

 Please feel free to vote or comment on your favorite photos in the comments section, I’d love to hear from you.
 Also, if you enjoyed these images please share this post with friends family, and coworkers.
 Finally, all of the photos are available as fine art prints and commercial licensing, just click on any to see purchasing options.
 I hope all of you have a new year filled with peace, prosperity, and joy!

 Yellow Aster Butte Basin, North Cascades #62789 Purchase

 #2) Tarn in Yellow Aster Butte Basin, Mount Baker Wilderness, North Cascades.
 This is one of the more popular hiking destinations in the North Cascades.
 Less than two hours from my home, I like to return here every few years, for both photography and just to get away.
 On this trip, I enjoyed watching and photographing this group of clouds changing shapes at sunset.